How to Recover from a Binge Eating Disorder: Expert Tips from an Eating Disorder Therapist in Pennsylvania

 We believe that recovery from binge eating disorder is more than possible.

 Staying engaged in recovery, showing up for it, and yourself, as much as possible, will help you continue move through triggers, slip ups and impulsive moments.
+Recovery from binge eating disorder is not solely focused on weight loss, but on achieving a healthier relationship with food and self.

 Remember, recovery is a choice.
 Slipping up and returning to recovery.
 Getting triggered and coming back to recovery.